Today, we’ll talk about “creep” in plastic materials.

 Unlike wear, this deformation creates uneven surfaces (small dents), which increase rolling resistance and can impair the bearing’s rotation.

-This can lead to poor rotation performance and, in severe cases, bearing failure, negatively affecting machine operation.
+This can lead to poor rotational performance and, in severe cases, bearing failure, negatively affecting machine operation.

 ● Our Approach

-In collaboration with a university, we’ve conducted research showing that when pressure is applied to the material of bearing balls, some indentation occurs, but beyond a certain point, deformation stops and does not progress further (unless the load is excessive, causing failure).
+In collaboration with a university, we have conducted research showing that when pressure is applied to the material of bearing balls, some indentation occurs; beyond a certain point, the deformation tends to stabilize (the creep rate diminishes significantly) and does not continue to increase, unless the load is excessive and causes failure.

-Based on this, we are studying the optimal groove geometry (R-profile) of the raceway to minimize creep effects on the rolling balls.
+Based on this, we are studying the optimal groove geometry (R-profile; groove radius “R”) of the raceway to minimize creep effects on the rolling balls.
 Our research aims to define R-shapes tailored to specific materials for improved bearing performance.

 For metal bearings, optimal groove geometry ratios relative to ball size are well established from decades of experience.
 We aim to develop similarly optimized geometries for plastic bearings.